Steerable Principal Components for Space-Frequency Localized Images: Steerable-PCA procedure

-Recall that $I_m(x)$ stands for the $m$'th continuous image in our dataset, and let us denote by $I_m^\varphi(x)$ its planar rotation by an angle $\varphi \in [0,2\pi)$.
-Ideally, we would like to obtain basis functions that best approximate (in the sense of $\mathcal{L}^2(\mathbf{D})$) the images $I_m^\varphi(x)$ for all rotation angles $\varphi\in[0,2\pi)$.
-However, since we do not have access to the underlying continuous images $I_m(x)$, nor their rotations $I_m^\varphi(x)$, we replace them by their PSWFs-based approximations $\hat{I}_m(x)$ (see~\eqref{eq:Coeff approx series}) and their rotations $\hat{I}^\varphi_m(x)$ respectively.
-We will now proceed to describe the procedure of obtaining the steerable principal components of the set of approximated images, and at the end of the section make the connection with the original underlying images.
+Let us suppose that our dataset consists of $M$ (sampled) images, where the $m$'th image is given by the samples $I_m\left(\frac{k}{L}\right)$ of some function $I_m(x) \in \mathcal{L}^2(\mathbf{D})$.
+We denote by $I_m^\varphi(x)$ the planar rotation of $I_{m}(x)$ by an angle $\varphi \in [0,2\pi)$.
+Now, ideally, we would like to obtain basis functions that best approximate (in the sense of $\mathcal{L}^2(\mathbf{D})$) the images $I_m^\varphi(x)$ for all rotation angles $\varphi\in[0,2\pi)$.
+However, we do not have access to the underlying images $I_m(x)$, nor their rotations $I_m^\varphi(x)$.
+Therefore, we first replace them with their PSWFs-based approximations, denoted by $\hat{I}_m(x)$ (see~\eqref{eq:Coeff approx series}) and $\hat{I}^\varphi_m(x)$.
+Then, we derive a steerable-PCA procedure for the set of approximated images, and finally, we make the connection between the resulting steerable principal components of the approximated images and the original images.